talentsec/lev_doc/tutorial/README.md

 # Successful
 ```

 After the command is executed, the image container will be automatically pulled and launched, and the whole process may last for a few minutes.
 When the containers are all launched, everything is ready!
-Then go to the [next step](https://lev.zone/portal/get-started#2.-%E6%BD%AE%E6%B1%90%E5%AE%89%E5%85%A8%E5%B9%B3%E5%8F%B0)